Foreign Secretary Liz Truss enters race to be next UK PM

 British Foreign Secretary Liz Truss has entered the race to replace Boris Johnson as prime minister, taking the number of candidates in an increasingly bitter and unpredictable contest to 11.

-Ms Truss, who has held ministerial jobs in a number of government departments including trade, justice and the treasury, said she would slash taxes and maintain a tough line against Russian President Vladimir Putin.
+Ms Truss, who has held ministerial jobs in several government departments, including trade, justice and the treasury, said she would slash taxes and maintain a tough line against Russian President Vladimir Putin.

-She is seeking to replace Mr Johnson, who was forced out on Thursday after his government imploded over a series of scandals.
+She is seeking to replace Mr Johnson, who was forced out last Thursday after his government imploded over a series of scandals.

 The contest is for the leadership of the ruling Conservative Party, with the winner then becoming prime minister.